Gabattal/The-Little-Viking/README.md

-# The_Little_Viking / 29/04/2018
+# The Little Viking

-Video game : the concept is to teach the basics of the programmation to beginners.
+Video game: teach the basics of the programmation to beginners (04/2018).

 ## Technologies used: